Mushroom-Daemon/doks/content/writing/short_swipes/one_liner.md

 ---
 THERE IS MORE CRAP IN ONE NOTE

+Headline Ideas for Philo Problem: Check Webinar Copy...
+Running Your Business Shouldn't Be a Struggle

 Always talk about your customer's problems.
 It attracts them to you more--it deepens their interest in the story you're telling.

 The only reason they reach out to you is because they have a problem.
 Define the problem so clearly that when they face that issue, they go to you.